Oslo from board of DFDS ferry. Pipervika

-looks like Akershus fortress from the sea from the height of the tenth deck.
+This is how Akershus fortress looks from the height of the tenth deck of the ferry.

-On the Western shore, the island of tjuvholmen, visible Museum of modern art Astrup Fearnley (Astrup Fearnley Museet), who moved into the new building on September 29, 2012.
-A unique building, built of wood and has a glass roof, built partly on the island and separated the water into two parts.
-Project author - architect Renzo piano.
-The Museum was established in 1993 based on the collection of shipbuilder and philanthropist Hans Rasmus Astra, including works recognized as classics of contemporary art (Andy Warhol, Cindy Sherman, Matthew Barney), and relatively young artists (Nate Lowman, Frank Benson, etc.).
+On the western shore of the bay, in the Tjuvholmen district, you can see the huge roof of the futuristic building of the Astrup Fearnley Museum of Modern Art.
+The unique building is made of wood, has a glass roof and is divided into two parts by a channel.
+The author of the project is the architect Renzo Piano.
+The Museum was established in 1993 on the basis of the collection of shipbuilder and patron Hans Rasmus Astrup, which includes works of both recognized classics of modern art (Andy Warhol, Cindy Sherman, Matthew Barney) and relatively young artists (Nate Lowman, Frank Benson, etc.).
+The New building was opened on September 29, 2012.
 In addition to the permanent exhibition the Museum organizes temporary exhibitions.

-Area Holmenkollen is located on a hill and is the highest point in Oslo.
-Here are the ski jump, the world's oldest Ski Museum, the biathlon track.
+The Holmenkollen area is located on a hill to the north from the city center and is the highest point of Oslo.
+There is a ski jump, the world's oldest Ski Museum, and a biathlon track.